lan13005/PyAmpTools/_sources/ift/iftpwa_config.md

 ### PyAmpTools Configuration

 `PyAmpTools` enforces a specific format for how to name amplitudes given some quantum numbers (stored as a dictionary in `pyamptools/src/utilities/general.py`).
 It also expects several files in the directory specfied in the `data_folder` YAML key with specific naming conventions also.
-This restriction allows `PyAmpTools` to bin the data sources and generate a configuration file for each bin that `AmpTools` can use. `iftpwa` can handle much finer kinematic bins than AmpTools due to the prior's regularization effect.
-To account for this, we split the data into fine bins, usable by `iftpwa`, then regroup the data bins into coarser bins for `AmpTools`.
+This restriction allows `PyAmpTools` to bin the data sources and generate a configuration file for each bin that `AmpTools` can use.

+`iftpwa` can handle much finer kinematic bins than AmpTools due to the prior's regularization effect.
+To account for this, we split the data into finer bins, usable by `iftpwa`, then regroup the data bins into coarser bins for `AmpTools` see `amptools.bins_per_group` key below.

 ```yaml
 # Example data folder structure